 The record was part of a wider series for the great and good of the label roster, with luminaries such as George Strait, Reba McEntire and Tanya Tucker all receiving the Icon treatment.
 “I was not happy that we were releasing an Icon record on me.
 Lo and behold it goes Gold and so I thought, I can’t complain, I have a Gold record”.

-12 years on from Icon, and Turner really is releasing his Greatest Hits album.
+It’s all delivered with the mere suggestion of a wink, his style as dry and warm.
+Now, 12 years on from Icon, Turner really is releasing his Greatest Hits album.
 Out on 8th September, it will feature 11 of his signature songs, including ‘Why Don’t We Just Dance’, ‘Firecracker’, ‘Your Man’ and of course his 2003 breakout song, ‘Long Black Train’.

 Turner’s commitment to rolling with the punches seems to be a good indicator of his attitude to life.
 Speak your mind, take the hits, take the wins.
 In fact, many of the turning points in his life and career have had fatalistic roots that could easily have sprawled in another direction.